new to the gluten free journey?

 Take The Gluten Sensitivity Quiz

-The proper gluten intolerance test tools must be used to accurately assess gluten sensitivity, whether in children or in adults.
+The proper gluten sensitivity test must be used to accurately assess gluten sensitivity, whether in children or in adults.
 This is where a lot of people and doctors get confused.
-Without an accurate test, you may never have a black and white answer in regards to whether or not you have a gluten intolerance.
+Without an accurate test, you may never have a black-and-white answer in regards to whether or not you have a gluten sensitivity or intolerance.

 Traditionally, a gluten intolerance test is only designed to diagnose celiac disease.
-Remember that gluten sensitivity is not a disease, but it contributes to the development of disease.
+Remember that gluten sensitivity is not a disease, but it contributes to the development of diseases like Celiac disease.
 Celiac disease is only one medical condition caused by gluten.
 Many people have other diseases caused by gluten sensitivity.
-If your doctor uses a gluten test to diagnose celiac disease on you and it comes back negative, it doesn’t mean that you don’t have gluten sensitivity.
+If your doctor uses a gluten intolerance test to diagnose celiac disease on you and it comes back negative, it doesn’t mean that you don’t have gluten sensitivity.
 The intestinal biopsy and serum blood tests are examples of inaccurate medical tests for gluten sensitivity.
-A genetic sensitivity to gluten test offers the greatest degree of accuracy and when combined with a patient’s history and examination, identifying the need to go gluten free can be determined early and accurately.
-Gluten Free Society offers genetic testing and educational services about gluten such as how common gluten intolerance is.
+Genetic gluten sensitivity tests offers the greatest degree of accuracy.
+When combined with a patient’s history and examination, identifying the need to go gluten free can be determined early and accurately.
+Gluten Free Society offers a genetic gluten sensitivity test and educational services about gluten such as how common gluten intolerance is.

 The Gluten Free Diet Is Not A Trend

-Genetic testing is the gold standard for evaluating gluten sensitivity.
+Genetic testing is the gold standard for gluten sensitivity testing.
 Unfortunately, many doctors still use antiquated and inaccurate gluten sensitivity tests.
-Examples of these gluten intolerance tests include:
+Examples of these gluten sensitivity tests include:

-• Anti-tissue transglutaminase – this test is only specific for celiac disease and also has a tendency to come back falsely negative.
+• Anti-tissue transglutaminase – this gluten sensitivity test is only specific for celiac disease and also has a tendency to come back falsely negative.

 • Intestinal Biopsy – this test is also only specific for celiac disease and comes back with a lot of false negatives.